Photon Bubble Turbulence in Cold Atom Gases

+It becomes pertinent at this point to discuss the physical origin of the turbulent regime illustrated above.
+The combined effects of a large number of atoms and near-resonant driving result in optically thick atom clouds.
+Light from the trapping and cooling beams is scattered multiple times, thus becoming diffusive.
+In regions of higher atom density, this can lead to significant photon trapping and a local increase of radiation pressure forces.
+The atoms are slowly expelled, creating regions of high photon density and depleted atom presence, akin to photon bubbles.
+These, however, are short-lived and soon decay, leading to a reestablishment of the local atom density, which re-triggers the instability.
+This complex dynamics of continuous bubble growth and decay is at the root of the turbulent behavior described here.

+\textbf{Photon Bubble instability.} The above arguments can be made more precise by developing a model describing the coupled dynamics of both photon and atom gases.
+In conditions of high optical thickness, photon transport can be described by the diffusion equation~\cite{mendoncca2012photon}

-where $I$ is defined as the spectral energy density of the electromagnetic radiation field $W(\omega, \mathbf{k})$, integrated over all possible directions of propagation and $\gamma_a = D k_a^2$ with $k_a$ the inverse of the energy absorption length.
-The photon mean free path $l=1/n \sigma_L$, with $n$ the atom density and $\sigma_L$ the photon absorption cross-section, determines the light diffusion coefficient as $D=l^2/\tau$.
-The photon diffusion time, $\tau$, is usually considered independent from the atom density \cite{Robin2003}, yielding a dependence of the form $D \propto n^{-2}$ while providing and a strong coupling between the atom dynamics and photon transport.
-On the other side, the atom density $n$ and the velocity field $\mathbf{v}$ are determined by the usual continuity and Navier-Stokes equations
+where \( I\) is the local photon density.
+The diffusion coefficient is given by \( D = l^2/\tau \), with \(l\) the photon mean free path, inversely proportional to the atom density, and \(\tau\) the photon diffusion time, usually considered independent from the atom density \cite{SlowDiffusionColdAtoms}.
+Therefore, \(D \propto n^{-2}\), which encodes the fact that regions of higher atom density give rise to slower photon diffusion.
+The resulting radiation pressure forces are described by the Poisson equation~\cite{sesko1991behavior, pruvost2000expansion}

-respectively, where $P$ is the thermodynamical pressure, $\nu$ the damping rate from optical molasses and $m$ the atom mass.
-In the presence of multiple scattering of light a radiation pressure force scaling as $1/r^2$ appears due to exchange of photons between nearby atoms.
-This collective force $\mathbf{F}$ is determined by a Poisson-like equation,